 5) Inventory Cleanup

-Admittedly not as fun as some other activities on this list, inventory cleanup is still extremely essential and can even help build your troop’s teamwork.
-Making sure your equipment is in order will help trips run smoothly and help adult leaders know what to purchase for future trips.
+Although admittedly not as fun as some other activities on this list, inventory cleanup is still extremely essential and can even help build your troop’s teamwork.
+Making sure your equipment is in order will help outings run smoothly and help adult leaders know what to purchase for future trips.

 How To Run A Great Troop Inventory Cleanup: